 $30,000 from a Tesla Robotaxi?…not as crazy as it sounds

-Two weeks ago, Elon Musk and Tesla unveiled detail on their autonomous vehicle aspirations during an investor-attended “Autonomy Day.”
+Back in the spring, Elon Musk and Tesla unveiled detail on their autonomous vehicle aspirations during an investor-attended “Autonomy Day.”
 In short, the company is aiming to roll out a Level 5 self-driving robotaxi service by the end of 2020.
 This service will allow any Tesla owner to add their car to a network from which consumers will be able to summon a self-driving Tesla on-demand to drive them to a destination for a fee.
 This creates a self-driving, Tesla-specific competitor to Uber and Lyft.

 We do not have full confidence in the technical feasibility of such a network.
 To start, many disagree with Tesla’s decision to forgo using LIDAR sensors, technology that Waymo, Cruise, and other major AV players rely upon to operate their vehicles.
 While some experts agree with Tesla that LIDAR is unnecessary, others believe that Tesla’s self-driving capability is not very advanced.
 Moreover, Tesla also claims it has a data advantage because its self driving system runs in “shadow mode” on all cars, racking up miles of simulation that can be used to improve its technology.
 However, the quality of this data is also up for debate, as some argue the cars are not analyzing nor uploading much of the data collected.

 All in all, we have doubts about the 2020 roll-out for Tesla’s robotaxi network.
 But, let’s push these aside for a moment.
 Assume that Elon Musk is right and the technology is ready to go.
 In this scenario, will Tesla be able to fulfill its promise that a Tesla robotaxi network will generate ~$30,000 a year for Tesla owners?
 To answer this question, we created a bottoms-up model, using a combination of public data and assumptions to forecast the revenue and costs associated with the Tesla network.
 In this scenario, we take the point of view of a Tesla owner in Evanston, IL who is leasing a Model 3 extended range on a three-year term.
-The findings from our base case model are summarized in the table below (full model here):
+The findings from our base case model are summarized in the table below ( full model here):

 As you can see, we do see a path to ~$30,000 a year for Tesla owners from the robotaxi service.
 However, this forecast is very sensitive to several critical assumptions, some of which are different than what Tesla presented at Autonomy Day.
 Namely, we’d like to highlight 1) pricing; 2) owner usage; 3) utilization; 4) insurance; 5) maintenance; and 6) Tesla-owner profit sharing.